roboticslab-uc3m/developer-manual/frequently-asked-questions.md

 Once you have publishing services running (robot joint/cartesian state, sensors output), there are two options for recording data:

-1. Manually grab "waypoints" or sensor data and store in file(s).
+1. Manually grab individual "waypoints" or sensor data and store in file(s).
 For instance, in the joint space, do some `yarp rpc /robotName/manipulatorName/rpc:i` to get joint positions.

-1. Use [yarpdatadumper](http://www.yarp.it/yarpdatadumper.html) ([related](http://www.yarp.it/yarpdatadumperAppGenerator.html)) to record the full trajectory.
+1. To record full trajectories (data stream of a certain YARP port) at a given sample rate, use [yarpdatadumper](http://www.yarp.it/yarpdatadumper.html).
+To record from several YARP ports, [yarpdatadumperAppGenerator](http://www.yarp.it/yarpdatadumperAppGenerator.html) can be used to generate a [yarpmanager](http://www.yarp.it/yarpmanager.html) app.

 ## How can I play back data recorded for Programming by Demonstration (PbD) a.k.a.
 Learning from Demonstration (LfD)?